nasa/ow_autonomy/ow_plexil/src/plans/README.md

 This directory contains PLEXIL plans that implement onboard autonomy for Ocean World landers, as supported by the OceanWATERS software testbed.
-All PLEXIL plans for the OWLAT testbed are kept in the owlat_plans subdirectory.
+All PLEXIL plans for the OWLAT testbed are kept in the `owlat` subdirectory.

 See ow_plexil/README.md for instructions for selecting and executing plans.